britive/terraform-provider-britive/docs/resources/entity_group.md

 ```

-## Argument Reference (Snowflake Sandalone, AWS Standalone and Okta)
+## Argument Reference

-The following arguments are supported:
+The following arguments are supported for Snowflake Standalone, AWS Standalone and Okta applications:
 * `application_id` - (Required, ForceNew) The identity of the Britive application.
 * `entity_name` - (Required) The name of the environment group entity to be created.
 * `entity_description` - (Required) Description of the environment group entity.
 * `parent_id` - (Required, ForceNew)  The identity of the parent under which the environment group entity will be created.

 -> Refer to the `environment_group_ids_names` attribute of the `britive_application` data source to get the set of group IDs and names for an application.